Superjisan/DuckDuckGo/README.md

 ###To run the application
 -----
-To run the application, navigate to the directory where the git repo is cloned and type `$ node app`
+To run the application, navigate to the directory where the git repo is cloned and type `npm install`
+And after all of the npm packages are installed you can type `$ node app`

 Then navigate to `localhost:3000` in your browser and you can see it work